Bringing your dog home after ACL surgery can be a daunting experience!

 Later on, you may offer small amounts of food.

-Realize your dog’s appetite may not be completely normal for a few days.
+Realize your dog’s appetite may not be entirely normal for a few days.

 Check your dog’s incision daily for redness, swelling, or discharge.

-If you observe any of the above signs, please bring your pet by for a recheck.
+If you observe any of the above signs, please bring your dog back for a recheck.

-Sometimes pets will have what we call a “suture reaction.”
+Sometimes dogs experience what we call a “suture reaction.”